shymega/starling-clj/README.md

 Copyright © 2020 Dom Rodriguez

-Distributed under the Apache License 2.0.
+Distributed under the MIT license and the Apache License 2.0.

 ## Disclaimer